hyenasky/hyenasky/README.md

     - [ ] [xrbt](https://github.com/xrarch/newsdk/tree/main/XrBuildTool) will be a custom build system, supporting multithreaded builds.
     - [ ] [xrasm](https://github.com/xrarch/newsdk/tree/main/XrAsm) will be a retargetable assembler.
     - [ ] [xrlink](https://github.com/xrarch/newsdk/tree/main/XrLink) will be a retargetable linker, with support for static and dynamic linking of a custom object file format.
 - [ ] [MINTIA (Jackal)](https://github.com/xrarch/mintia2) will be the rewritten, new and improved operating system.
-It will support SMP, preemptive multitasking, demand paging, dynamic linking, file mapping, and other fancy features.
+It will support SMP, preemptive multitasking, demand paging, dynamic linking, memory-mapped files, and other fancy features.

 **Writing:**